wikimedia/mediawiki-tools-minus-x/README.md

 `minus-x fix .`

-If you need to whitelist a specific file or directory, create a `.minus-x.json` in the repository root:
+If you want to ignore a specific file or directory from being checked, create a `.minus-x.json` in the repository root:

 ```
 {